ancka019/ancka019/README.md

 - Studying Bachelor's in Computer Science (graduate:2023)

 - Currently learning Python and data analysis
-- work as a system/business analyst at Neoflex
+- work as a system analyst in FINTECH